Arctocephalus pusillus: Breeding behaviour

 After mating, females begin alternating brief periods of foraging at sea with several days ashore nursing their pups.
 Foraging trips last about 7 days in winter and about 4 days in summer and autumn.
-When a mother returns from sea to feed her pup, she emits a loud call which attracts all the nearby pups, but she only responds to her pup.
-She possibly can recognize her pup by smell.
+When a mother returns from sea to feed her pup, she emits a loud call that attracts all the nearby pups, but she responds only to her own pup.
+She may be able to recognize her pup by smell.
 When left alone, pups gather in groups and play during the evening.
 Pups are usually weaned at 4–6 months old.

+African penguin decline

+Sustained conservation efforts to increase the number of Cape fur seals (A. p. pusillus) is thought to be a contributing factor to the decline of African penguin populations.
+In Namibia, breeding colonies have been decimated by the predation of "rogue" Cape fur seals on African penguins.
+Penguins on Dyer Island in South Africa face the same threat.
+Conservationists consider culling of seals near breeding colonies as an effective recourse.
+Observational results from Mercury Island indicate that seal culling led to an increase in the population of penguins.